orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Get the execution status

 The following method lets you query the status of the workflow execution given the id.
-When the include_tasks is set the response also includes all the completed and in progress tasks.
+When the include_tasks is set, the response also includes all the completed and in-progress tasks.

 ```java
 To Do